 - The final thing is to thoroughly wash yourself after any sexual exposure.

-If the OSHO Meditation Center is in a private home, the same guidance applies for people participating in Center activities.
-Using common sense, it's clear that there is no need to request tests from people who come for information about Osho, for an occasional introductory video evening, etc., or for those who wish to purchase books, tapes, etc.
+If the OSHO Meditation Center is in a private home, the same applies for people participating in Center activities.
+Using common sense, it's clear that there is no need to do this with people who come for information about Osho, for an occasional introductory video evening, etc., or for those who wish to purchase books, tapes, etc.